PHYRA47/Computer-Vision/README.md

-# 💻 Computer Vision Projects
+# 💻 Computer Vision: Course

 This repository houses a collection assignments from the 3rd semester computer vision course of my Master's in Photonics for Security, Reliability, and Safety (PSRS) at UPEC University, Paris Est-Créteil